ProGRank: Probe-Gradient Reranking to Defend Dense-Retriever RAG from Corpus Poisoning: Introduction

-Existing defences can be grouped by the stage at which they intervene.
+Existing defences intervene at different stages of the RAG pipeline.
 Generation-time defences change how retrieved evidence is consumed during decoding, for example via aggregation schemes~\cite{xiang2024robustrag}, attention constraints~\cite{Dekel2026SDAG}, or activation-based analysis~\cite{tan2025revprag}.
-System-level approaches aim to identify and remove poisoned sources in the corpus, which often requires corpus-wide access and offline processing~\cite{zhang2025ragforensics}.
-Retriever-side defences instead act on the ranking itself by reducing the chance that poisoned passages enter the Top-$\mathrm{K}$ set.
-However, existing poisoning-mitigation methods at or around retrieval often rely on auxiliary detectors or content-based filtering~\cite{edemacu2025filterrag,kim2025gmtp,wang2025ecosferag}, dedicated reranking procedures~\cite{zheng2025grada}, or hybrid pipelines that invoke language-model reasoning beyond retrieval~\cite{zhou2025trustrag}, which can complicate deployment.
+System-level approaches identify and remove poisoned sources, often requiring corpus-wide access and offline processing~\cite{zhang2025ragforensics}.
+Retriever-side defences instead reduce the chance that poisoned passages enter the Top-$\mathrm{K}$ set.
+However, existing poisoning-mitigation methods often rely on auxiliary detectors or content-based filtering~\cite{kim2025gmtp}, dedicated reranking~\cite{zheng2025grada}, or hybrid pipelines with additional language-model reasoning~\cite{zhou2025trustrag}, which can complicate deployment.